|Course coordinator(s)||dr. ir. A Schots|

 - explain how and why plants produce compounds that affect health;

-- group assignments;
+- group assignment;

 Each component needs a minimum mark of 5.5 to pass.